KrisFlyer Singapore Airlines

-One of the best ways to access a decent supply of KrisFlyer awards on Singapore Airlines flights is to book well in advance, and there’s often no better time to do so than as soon as the space is loaded, just under a year in advance.
+One of the best ways to access a decent supply of KrisFlyer awards on Singapore Airlines flights is to book well in advance, and there’s often no better time to do so than as soon as the space is loaded, just under a year ahead of departure.

 That happens at ‘T-355 days’, or 355 days before the departure date for each flight, but the exact timing isn’t quite as simple as you might think.